-- Before buying the Iaito
+Before buying the Iaito

-If there is rules for the length or weight, you should take these into consideration when choosing your Iaito.
-Even if there is no specific rules for the length of weight of the Iaito, you should be able to get some advice for how to choose an appropriate iaito for someone of your level.
+If there are rules regarding the length or weight, you should take these into consideration when choosing your iaito.
+Even if there are no specific restrictions, you should be able to get some good advice for how to choose an appropriate iaito for someone of your level.
 This is the key to getting the most out of your training.

-- When buying the Iaito
+When buying the Iaito

 It is also a good idea to bring your Obi with you.
-The reason for this is that you can not only try the Iaito by doing Suburi, you can try to do Tai-tō to get a feeling of the Iaito in that position also.
+The reason for this, is that you can not only try the iaito by doing suburi, you can try to do tai-tō to get a feeling of the iaito in that position also.

-Most charts are based on height, but as everyone is different, some people might have longer or shorter arms, and thus might want to take that into consideration when choosing their Iaito.
-If you stand straight, spread out your arms with open hands, supposedly, your height should be about the same as the distance in-between the tips of your middle fingers with your arms spread out in this position.
-In some cases using the measurement of your arms might be a better estimation for the Sword length rather than your actual height.
+Most charts are based on height, but as everyone is different, some people might have longer or shorter arms, and thus you should take that into consideration when choosing your sword.
+If you stand up straight, spread out your arms with open hands, supposedly, your height should be about the same as the distance in-between the tips of your middle fingers with your arms spread out in this position.
+In some cases using the measurement of your arms might be a better estimation for the sword length rather than your actual height.